RiverChina295/restaurant_website/README.md

 # Website for China River, Beverly MA

+October 1st, 2020
+-Update to PDF menu for formatting and size reduction

-Updates as of March 12th, 2020
+March 12, 2020
 - Pictures now have subtitles describing what they are
 - Downloadable PDF menu with prices for accessibility
 - Improved visual layout